 - ½ teaspoon freshly ground black pepper

 Fresh chicken wings often come whole, with the drum, flat, and wing tip all attached.
 Wings are much easier to eat if you break them down, and I prefer to do this before cooking.
-To break down the wings you can use kitchen shears or a sharp chef's knife.

 - Begin by cutting off the wing tip at the joint with the flat.